About The Irene-Amelia Forensic Analysis Results

 Amelia Earhart nor Fred Noonan in any way could have survived their 1937 flight ending misadventure.

-the height of her New York fame years as 'Amelia.'
+had frequented during the height of her New York fame years as 'Amelia.'

-The former Amelia maintained her banking career there for a dozen years, until she married
+The former Amelia maintained her banking career there for a dozen years,

-Bolam, referring to the former Amelia Earhart as an 'international jet-setter'
+she married Guy Bolam, referring to the former Amelia Earhart as an 'international jet-setter'

 from that point on would not have been an off-the-mark description of her person.